 Nieman has spent the last 40 years studying links between exercise and immunity.
 It’s not a new field.
 The first published report of unexpected white blood cell counts in Boston Marathon runners appeared in 1902.
-However, immunity is something many runners are thinking about this spring, wondering if their upcoming marathons or other races will be cancelled due to the global COVID-19 coronavirus outbreak.

-But there’s a more important question: How should you adjust your training and diet to maximize your immunity, and minimize your chances of catching the virus?
+Immunity, however, is something many runners are thinking about this year.
+How should you adjust your training and diet to maximize your immunity, and minimize your chances of catching the virus?
 Below is a list of Nieman’s recommendations on the subject, condensed from a long conversation with him.
 Nieman is currently a biology professor at Appalachian State University, and director of the human performance laboratory at North Carolina Research Campus.